 How it is Commemorated

-Activities usually include visits to asylum centers to show support, protests against the use of prisons to house migrants and asylum seekers and organizing petitions to governments asking for better treatment of refugees.
+Activities usually include visits to asylum centers to show support, protests against the use of prisons to house migrants and asylum seekers, and organizing petitions to governments asking for better treatment of refugees.

-"Respect", was the first theme in 2001, "Migrants and Refugees: Towards a Better World" was the theme for 2014, and in 2016 the theme was "We Stand Together With Refugees".
+"Respect", was the first theme in 2001, "Migrants and Refugees: Towards a Better World" as the theme for 2014, and in 2016 the theme "We Stand Together With Refugees".